Alice0Rose/RoseUtilitiesASE/README.md

 - SlaughterXPMultiplier: Multiplier for how much XP dinos give when Slaughtered (0 or higher)
 - PacifyMinLevel: Minimum level dinos must be to be Pacified BEFORE multiplying by Difficulty (0 - 30)
 - TransferChuteMaxTransferRange: Max range in foundations inventories can be apart to transfer items with the Transfer Chute (0 - 100)
+- ResourcesToTransfer: Comma separated list of items that count as resources which that a player has no reason to keep on them outside of resource collection
 - InfiniteFoodBuffBlacklist: Comma separated list of creatures that cannot have infinite food items used on them
 - ShockAbsorbersDamageCap: Max amount of fall damage taken when Shock Absorbers are applied (0 or higher)
 - ShockAbsorbersDamagePercent: Max percent of fall damage taken when Shock Absorbers are applied (0 - 1)